gimbo/cheeto/README.md

 * `--table` — a table containing more detailed information on each sheet.
 * `--json` — sheet detail (like `--table`) but in JSON format.

-N.b.: the **name** of each cheat sheet is its filename without suffix and without `.cheatsheet` if that's the last text before the suffix; e.g. a cheatsheet in the file `foo.cheatsheet.md` will have name `foo`.
-It's an error to have two sheets with the same name (e.g. `foo.cheatsheet.md` and `foo.cheatsheet.txt`, say).
+N.b.: in general the **name** of each cheat sheet is its filename without suffix and without `.cheatsheet` if that's the last text before the suffix; e.g. a cheatsheet in the file `foo.cheatsheet.md` will have name `foo`.
+However, if two cheat sheets with the same name are discovered in different paths, each one's shortest distinct path prefix (with respect to the others of the same name) is added to the name; e.g. if we have `foo/bar/baz.cheatsheet.md` and `foo/gar/baz.cheatsheet.md` their names will be `bar/baz` and `gar/baz` respectively.
+If names still clash even after such a transformation (e.g. if you have `foo/bar/baz.cheetsheet.md` and `foo/bar/baz.cheatsheet`) then `cheeto` will complain and exit.

 ### Show specified sheet: